-- (1) For operational purposes, the Florida legislature requires each school board desiring to participate in the allocation of State funds available to school districts to levy a non-voted millage rate that is determined annually and is referred to as the "district required local effort."
-See "AD VALOREM TAXATION Historical Millages" herein. - (2) School boards are also authorized to levy an additional non-voted "discretionary millage" for operations, not to exceed an amount established annually by the Legislature.
-See "AD VALOREM TAXATION Historical Millages" herein. - Millage Levy") for capital outlay and maintenance purposes, pursuant to Section 1011.71(2), Florida Statutes.
-Currently, the Local Option Millage Levy may be up to 1.75 mills (previously 2.00 mills) and may be used to fund new construction, remodeling, site acquisition and improvement; maintenance and repair; school bus purchases; payments under lease purchase agreements and certain short-term loans.
-Payments from this millage for lease purchase agreements for educational facilities and sites currently may not exceed three-fourths the proceeds of the Local Option Millage Levy.
+(1) For operational purposes, the Florida legislature requires each school board desiring to participate in the allocation of State funds available to school districts to levy a non-voted millage rate that is determined annually and is referred to as the "district required local effort."
+See "AD VALOREM TAXATION - Historical Millages" herein.

+(2) School boards are also authorized to levy an additional non-voted "discretionary millage" for operations, not to exceed an amount established annually by the Legislature.
+See "AD VALOREM TAXATION - Historical Millages" herein.

+School boards may levy an additional non-voted millage (the "Local Option (3) Millage Levy") for capital outlay and maintenance purposes, pursuant to Section 1011.71(2), Florida Statutes.
+In 2008, the maximum amount of Local Option Millage Levy was reduced to 1.75 mills (previously 2.00 mills) and in 2009, it was further reduced from 1.75 mills to 1.50 mills.
+Revenues from the Local Option Millage Levy may be used to fund new construction, remodeling, site acquisition and improvement; maintenance and repair; school bus purchases; payments under lease purchase agreements and certain short-term loans.
+Payments from this millage for lease purchase agreements for educational facilities and sites currently may not exceed three-fourths of the proceeds of the Local Option Millage Levy.
 Such portion of the Local Option Millage Levy is referred to herein as the Capital Outlay Millage.
 The School Board is not required to levy any millage for capital outlay purposes in the future.
-Since revenues from the levy of the Capital Outlay Millage may be used for, but not pledged to, the payment of Lease Payments under the Leases, the failure of the School Board to levy all or a portion of the Capital Outlay Millage would have an adverse effect on Available Revenues from which the School Board may appropriate to make Lease Payments.
-SEE "AD VALOREM TAXATION Recent
+Since revenues from the levy of the Capital Outlay Millage may be used for, but not pledged to, the payment of Lease Payments under the Leases, the failure of the School Board to levy all of the Local Option Millage Levy would have an adverse effect on Available Revenues from which the School Board may appropriate to make Lease Payments.
+SEE "AD VALOREM TAXATION - Recent Legislative Initiatives and Constitutional Amendments Concerning Ad Valorem Taxes" for information concerning recent legislation that may adversely affect the District's taxable assessed valuation, local option millage levy and the capital outlay millage available to make lease payments.